crate/croud/docs/commands/clusters.rst

 .. tip::

+   The minimum accepted length of password is 24 characters.

    Be careful when specifying passwords on the command line.
 Some non-alphanumeric characters may be interpreted in an unexpected way by your shell.
 Use `string delimitation`_ and escape characters as needed.